What is meant by research, scholarship, creativity?

 When is the deadline for submitting an abstract?
 How do I submit the abstract?

-You must submit your application by 4pm on February 26, 2016.
+You must submit your abstract by 5 pm on February 23, 2018.
 The application form is available here.

 How do I write an abstract?
 Can I get help with writing it?